 Tell Us What You Think!

-February 2018 is Healthy Equity Month
+February is Health Equity Month #ChildrenAtTheCenter

 This month we partner with We Act for Environmental Justice to share with you an important issue about the safety of children's toys and products, especially those sold by retailers that target consumers with lower incomes.
 Continue reading or download and print the PDF version of this month's theme to share with others!